 4. Lips, tongue, teeth everything matter

 When trying to pronounce news words check yourself in the mirror to see how your mouth moves.
 This can help you get the often-elusive intonation in place.
 Not stressing on your r’s and stressing just enough on your ‘th’s is crucial and this can only improve when you see and hear a native speaker and try and imitate the same facial muscle movements.
 You can either record an audio file or a video on your phone or computer to help you.

 Breaking them and knowing which parts require to be dragged longer and which ones to keep short can show the examiner that you really know what you’re saying.
-Words like particular and introduce have a certain sound which only comes after you learn which part is to be stressed upon.
-Record yourself and compare your video to that of a native English speaker to see how different you look pronouncing the same words.
+Words like “particular” and “introduce” have a certain sound which only comes after you learn which part is to be stressed upon.

 When you are sitting with your friends or family, notice why they pronounce the words the way they do.
 Everyone develops a language according to the influences around them, pronunciation is a part of how you develop each language.
 Noticing where people around you go wrong with pronunciation can help you better yours.
 Correct them whenever you feel confident with your lessons, make sure you tell them the wrong and the right way of pronouncing the word and where the influence of the wrong pronunciation comes from.